+Shares of common stock offered by us

+None

-THE OTTENING Shares of common stock offered by us None Shares of common stock which may be sold by the selling stockholders A total of 77,388,531 shares of our common stock (1) consisting of: 22,187,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus in our September 2009 preferred equity financing; and 55,201,531 shares of our common stock underlying warrants issued in connection with our October 2007 private placement, which amount includes 8,280,281 shares of common stock issuable as a result of antidilution provisions.
-Use of proceeds We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders, as all of such proceeds will be paid to the selling stockholders.
-However, we will receive proceeds from the exercise of the warrants held by the selling stockholders, if any, to the extent they are not exercised on a cashless basis.
-If all such remaining warrants covered by this prospectus are exercised for cash at the current exercise price, we would receive proceeds of approximately \$13.8 million from the cash exercise of such warrants (assuming the remaining warrants issued to an affiliate of Optimus are exercised at the pre-adjustment exercise price of \$0.20 per share), which we expect we would use for general corporate and working capital purposes.
-Risk factors The purchase of our common stock involves a high degree of risk.
+Shares of common stock which may be sold by the selling stockholders

+A total of 46,818,000 shares of our common stock $^{(1)}$ consisting of:

+- 3,500,000 shares of our common stock issued to Numoda Capital as payment for certain services rendered by one of its affiliates to us; - 2,818,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus in connection with a tranche closing of our Series A preferred equity financing; and - 40,500,000 shares of our common stock underlying a warrant issued to an affiliate of Optimus in our Series B preferred equity financing.

+Use of proceeds

+We will not receive any proceeds from the resale of the shares of common stock offered by the selling stockholders as all of such proceeds will be paid to the selling stockholders.
+Furthermore, we will not receive cash proceeds from the exercise of the warrants held by the affiliate of Optimus to the extent they are exercised by a promissory note, as permitted by the terms of such warrants.

+Risk factors

+The purchase of our common stock involves a high degree of risk.
 You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.

+OTC Bulletin Board market symbol

+ADXS.OB

-OTC Bulletin Board market symbol ADXS.OB (1) These shares represent approximately 31.9% of our currently outstanding shares of common stock (based on 242,661,879 shares of common stock outstanding as of January 27, 2010 on a fully diluted basis).
+(1) These shares represent approximately 15.1% of our currently outstanding shares of common stock (based on 309,559,255 shares of common stock outstanding as of July 1, 2010 on a fully diluted basis (assuming the warrant to purchase 40,500,000 shares of our common stock was issued and outstanding on the date thereof)).